Bodie Carroll, Keller ISD

 The purpose of research objective two was to determine if there was a relationship between demographic variables and self-efficacy in each of the three domains of agricultural education.
 Correlations ranging from .01 to .09 are considered negligible, .10 to .29 are considered low, .30 to .49 are considered moderate, .50 to .69 are considered substantial, and scores of .70 or higher are considered very high (Davis, 1971).
 The highest six correlations were all considered to be moderate correlations.

-The highest correlation was between the demographic variable, years of experience, and the FFA domain (= .49).
+The highest correlation was between the demographic variable, years of experience, and the FFA domain (r = .49).
 This indicated that in this study the greater the years of experience the higher degree of self-efficacy a teacher possesses.
 As a result, early-career agricultural science teachers should become more successful and have greater results within the FFA domain the more experienced they become.
 It is recommended early-career teachers and prospective teachers be given more opportunities to be prepared for teaching in the FFA domain so they start out with a higher degree of self-efficacy.

-The second highest correlation (= .40) is between the demographic variable, likeliness to teach until retirement, and the SAE domain.
+The second highest correlation (r = .40) is between the demographic variable, likeliness to teach until retirement, and the SAE domain.
 This indicated the more likely an early-career agricultural science teacher is to teach until retirement the higher their self-efficacy in the SAE domain.
 As a result, teachers who are more dedicated to staying in the profession will most likely be better equipped at providing SAE opportunities.
 It is recommended early-career teachers be better prepared for this domain because some teachers could be choosing to leave the profession early due to their low self-efficacy in the SAE domain.

 The results of this study provide researchers with several opportunities for further research within the area of agricultural science teacher self-efficacy.
 Not only should this study be replicated in other states to compare self-efficacy of agricultural science teachers across the nation, but also a follow up study should be conducted in Texas.
 A longitudinal study could help researchers understand more accurately the self-efficacy of early-career teachers and how it changes over time.
 A study comparing early-career and experienced agricultural science teachers could help illustrate changes in self-efficacy over time, as well as identify areas for professional development.